A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Cosmic components with a time-dependent EoS parameter: The case for dark energy

 Although the Friedmann equation determines the expansion history as the total of the evolution of the energy densities over time (or scale factor) and eventually their initial values, it does of course not explain these initial values.
 The latter were determined by processes in the (very) early Universe and they impact the subsequent evolution of the background universe ever since, including the values at the present time.
-Although we cannot compute the ICs from first principles, in practice we can determine (or approximate) them by using observations which provide us with physical information at desirably high redshifts.
-These are foremost the observations of the CMB\footnote{In the future, the possible observation of primordial gravitational waves could provide us with data at even higher $z$.}, e.g. by \citet{Collaboration2018}, providing us with information on the density parameters for the constituents of the Universe at the time when the CMB has formed, i.e. the time of recombination at $z \sim 1090$.
-Using this data extrapolated to the present, along with the choice of picking $\Lambda$CDM as our concordance model, we end up with a present-day value of the expansion rate of $H_0 \simeq 67$ km/s/Mpc.
-We may call it the ``concordance value'' for $H_0$.
-By applying these parameters of the \acidx{LCDM} concordance model, we can compute the corresponding initial densities, i.e. the ``concordance ICs'', now by a backward-in-time integration.
-So, the evaluation of $H_0$ requires two steps.
-First, measurements of observables refer to a specific cosmic time, e.g. the time when the \acidx{CMB} was emitted.
-Then, the implication of the measurement is extrapolated to redshift zero which can only be performed by assuming a specific cosmological model, e.g. $\Lambda$CDM.
-Extrapolated quantities, such as the value of $H_0$, are \emph{bound} to this specific cosmological model, \emph{used in the extrapolation}.
-In turn, this ``concordance value of $H_0$'' implies respective ``concordance values for the initial energy densities'', and vice versa.
-We will exemplify the consequences of this for concrete models in Sec.~\ref{sec:compmodelsH0}.
-However, it is important to stress that this extrapolation step is not required for \emph{direct} measurements of $H_0$, e.g. in the local Universe.
-Thus, these measurements are not sensitive to the choice of a specific cosmological model\footnote{Some indirect measurements in the local Universe use cosmological models to fit computed quantities to observational data, and are therefore also sensitive to the choice of model, see e.g. \citet{DiValentino2021} and their reference to \citet{Alam2021}.}.
+Although we cannot compute the EDs from first principles, in practice we can determine (or approximate) them by using observations which provide us with physical information at desirably high redshifts.
+These are foremost the observations of the CMB\footnote{In the future, the possible observation of primordial gravitational waves could provide us with data at even higher $z$.}, for example, by \citet{Collaboration2018}, providing us with information on the density parameters for the constituents of the Universe at the time when the CMB has formed, that is the time of recombination at $z \sim 1090$.
+Using these data extrapolated to the present, along with the choice of picking $\Lambda$CDM as our concordance model, we end up with a present-day value of the expansion rate of $H_0 \simeq 67$ km/s/Mpc.
+We may call it the \qf{concordance value for $H_0$}.
+By applying these parameters of the $\Lambda$CDM concordance model, we can compute the corresponding initial densities, these are the \qf{concordance EDs,} now by the customary backward-in-time integration, that is fixing $H_0$, as all constituents of the model have a constant EoS parameter.
+In the subsequent section, we will justify that these \qn{concordance EDs} are indeed a very accurate way to determine the energy densities at place in the early Universe, making the \qn{fixed EDs} approach feasible.